Here to talk

 - Referral to and liaison with support agencies and other professionals

-To make an appointment with an Iona College Counsellor, parents or students can speak with their Tutor, Head of House or Year Level Coordinator.
+To make an appointment with an Iona College Counsellor, parents or students can speak with their Homeroom Mentor, Head of House, Year Level Coordinator or Head of Wellbeing.

 Parents and students are also welcome to contact the Iona College Counsellors directly.